MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 [!INCLUDE [applies-to-weblogic-offers.md](includes/applies-to-weblogic-offers.md)]

-This article shows you how to configure passwordless database connection in Azure Oracle WebLogic offers with the Azure portal.
+This article shows you how to configure passwordless database connection in Azure Oracle WebLogic Server offers with the Azure portal.

 In this guide, you will: